microsoft/cobalt/infra/templates/gitlab-bootstrap-iac-cicd/README.md

 * `terraform` will need to be installed.
 Version `v0.12.28` or newer is recommended
 * A shell environment, preferrably bash
 * A Gitlab personal access token.
 Instructions for generating one can be found [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
-The token will need the `api` permission.
+The token will need both the `api` permission and Owner permissions for the Azure subscription OR resource group.
 * An Azure subscription

 #### Deployment Steps